Feeld/junior-infra-task/Report.md

 # Zabbix

-Zabbix is a free open source software tool that combines a real-time monitoring of IT components and services, such as networks, servers, VMs, applications and the cloud with a breadth of 22 years’ experience and is used by companies such as T-Mobile, BodyBuilding.com, Dell and BookingLive.
+Zabbix is a self-hosted, free open source software tool that combines a real-time monitoring of IT components and services, such as networks, servers, VMs, applications and the cloud with a breadth of 22 years’ experience and is used by companies such as T-Mobile, BodyBuilding.com, Dell and BookingLive.

 It provides the user with monitoring metrics and logs, such as network utilization, CPU load and disk space consumption and displays them within a graphical user interface (GUI) that contains fully customisable dashboards based on widgets, graphs, network maps, slideshows and reports.
 Zabbix also uses a flexible notification mechanism that allows users to configure e-mail-based alerts.